LetMeDream/Another-Chat/README.md

 ### Important Note
-If you are running a local dev server, you will encounter issues related to insecure origins in Chrome (since mediaNavigator permissions require an https connection), so you will have to activate the 'unsafely-treat-insecure-origin-as-secure' option.
+If you are running a local dev server, you will encounter issues related to insecure origins in Chrome (since mediaNavigator permissions require an https connection), so you will have to activate the 'unsafely-treat-insecure-origin-as-secure' option (if you want to be able to use the QR code functionality from a mobile device, that's it)

 Open Chrome and go to the following link: